bitshares/bitshares-core/README.md

 ------------------------------------

-You can restrict node API sets to particular users by specifying an `api-access` file in `config.ini` or by using the `--api-access /full/path/to/api-access.json` command line option on node startup.
+You can restrict node API sets to particular users by specifying an `api-access` file in `config.ini` or by using the `--api-access /full/path/to/api-access.json` command-line option on node startup.
 Here is an example `api-access` file which allows user `bytemaster` with password `supersecret` to access four different API sets, while allowing any other user to access the three public API sets necessary to use the node: